Richard O'Donnell (playwright): Orchard of Hide & Seek

 On July 9, 2015, the musical comedy Orchard of Hide & Seek opened.
 It was written, composed, and directed by O’Donnell.

 Orchard of Hide & Seek re-staged

 O'Donnell's musical Orchard of Hide & Seek was re-staged at the George Hall Theater.
 It opened June 16, 2017 for a limited run.

 Kreepy Hallow

-On October 16, 2015, The Kreep's musical comedy Kreepy Hallow opened for a limited run.
-An adaptation of Washington Irving's classic short story "The Legend of Sleepy Hollow", it was produced and directed by O'Donnell.
+On October 16, 2015, The Kreep's musical comedy Kreepy Hallow with a book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep, and opened for a limited run.
+An adaptation of Washington Irving's classic short story "The Legend of Sleepy Hollow", it was also produced and directed by O'Donnell.

 Twist

-On October 7, 2016, The Kreep's musical comedy Twist, an adaptation of Dickens' Oliver Twist opened for a limited.
-The production was executive produced and directed by O'Donnell.
+On October 7, 2016, O'Donnell's musical comedy Twist, an adaptation of Dickens' Oliver Twist opened for a limited.
+The production had a book, music, and lyrics by O'Donnell and accredited to his pen name B. R. Kreep, and was also executive produced and directed by O'Donnell.

 Twist re-staged

 On October 8, 2017 Twist opened for a limited run at the George Hall theater.
 The title role received a gender twist from Oliver to Olivia, something O'Donnell has established as a sort of signature with his adaptations (see Kreepy Hollow).
 The production was executive produced and directed by O'Donnell.